yehoshuas1978/owltable-landing-page/documentation/docs/features.md

 OwlTable is your all-in-one command center for database management.
 Our features are designed to give you unparalleled control, deep performance insights, and seamless integration into your development workflows.

-The product will be released in three tiers: Starter, Pro, and Enterprise.
+The product will be released in two releses V1, V2.

 ---

-## 🚀 Starter Features
+## 🚀 V1 Features

 V1 delivers a comprehensive suite of tools designed to streamline daily database operations, enhance performance, and protect your data.